-Equity Co. mpensation Plan In formation No. of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (A) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (B) Number of Securities Remaining Available Under Equity Compensation Plans (Excluding Securities Reflected in Column (A)) (C) compensation plans approved by security holders 1,749,700 60.08 0 ty compensation plans not approved by security holders 0 - 0 1,749,700 60.08 0
+No. of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (A) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (B) Number of Securities Remaining Available Under Equity Compensation Plans (Excluding Securities Reflected in Column (A)) (C) Equity compensation plans approved by security holders 1,447,600 60.54 0 Equity compensation plans not approved by security holders 0 - 0 Total 1,447,600 60.54 0

-^{} As described above, effective upon approval by shareholders of the 2011 Omnibus Incentive Plan, no further awards will be made under the 2002 Stock Incentive Plan.
+As described above, effective upon approval by shareholders of the 2011 Omnibus Incentive Plan, no further awards will be made under the 2002 Stock Incentive Plan.

-At December 31, 2010, the weighted average term of the options outstanding under the 2002 Stock Incentive Plan was 1.7 years.
-In addition to shares issuable on exercise of these options, as of December 31, 2010, awards covering 372,249 shares of restricted stock and 3,085,017 shares of restricted stock units were outstanding under the 2002 Stock Incentive Plan and its predecessor, the 1991 Stock Incentive Plan.
-At March 31, 2011, the following awards remained outstanding under the 2002 Stock Incentive Plan and the 1991 Stock Incentive Plan: options on 1,447,600 shares of Common Stock, with a weighted average exercise price of 60.54 and a weighted average term of 1.9 years; awards covering 50,226 shares of restricted stock; and awards covering 2,931,960 restricted stock units.
+At March 1, 2011, the weighted average term of the options outstanding under the 2002 Stock Incentive Plan was 1.9 years.
+In addition to shares issuable on exercise of these options, as of March 1, 2011, awards covering 50,226 shares of restricted stock and 2,931,960 shares of restricted stock units were outstanding under the 2002 Stock Incentive Plan and its predecessor, the 1991 Stock Incentive Plan.